 - Flip dairy products for other options – goat cheese, coconut cream or almond milk, cashew-gurt or coconut yogurt help you dump dairy (and inflammation) without sacrifice.

 - Flip animal crackers to an unprocessed snack featuring protein and fat.
 I love a chocolate & nut butter smoothie for cravings!
 Nuts, seeds, or veggies with hummus are other good ideas, IF you’re snacking.
 I don’t recommend it if weight loss is a goal.

-Reaching muscular fatigue in each major muscle group during full body workouts boosts metabolism which will enhance tone and definition.
+Reach muscular fatigue in each major muscle group during full body workouts to boost metabolism optimally so that you can enhance tone and definition.